Skip to main content

 Before You Sign

-• Contracts $10,000–$50,000/year: Use this checklist yourself.
+• Contracts $10,000 to $50,000 a year: Use this checklist yourself.
 Document vendor responses in writing during procurement.

-• Contracts under $10,000/year: At minimum, confirm items 1, 3, and 5 before signing.
+• Contracts under $10,000 a year: At minimum, confirm items 1, 3, and 5 before signing.